• Recipes

 Ingredients

-• Sugar: I prefer a combination of granulated and light brown sugar for depth of flavor.
-You could use one or the other if you prefer
+• Sugar: A little sugar makes compote perfect – I prefer a combination of granulated sugar and light brown sugar.
+You get the sweetness of white sugar with the deeper molasses sweetness of the brown sugar.
+You could use entirely one or the other if you prefer.

-• Lemon juice: Acidity that helps balance and give a little brightness!
+• Lemon juice: Always fresh lemon juice, not the bottled stuff.
+This brings acidity that helps balance and give a little brightness.

 How to make peach compote

-• Step 1: Prep the peaches.
-Slice and cut the 4 peaches into roughly 1-inch size pieces.
+1. Prep the peaches.
+Slice the peaches into 1-inch chunks, discard the peach pits.

 • Use gentle heat – low and slow gently thickens and brings out the flavor.
 If you heat it too aggressively the fruit won't break down properly and the sauce will thicken too quick.

-• If you want your compote to be a bit chunkier, simply cook it for less time - about 8-10 minutes.
+• If you want large peach chunks in your compote simply cook it for less time - about 8-10 minutes.

-• I left the skins on the peaches because for the most part they break down anyway, so I didn't see peeling as a needed step.
-But if you wanted to, you could definitely peel them.
+• I left the skins on the peaches because for the most part they break down anyway.
+But if you want to you can peel them.

-• Try to find freestone peaches if you can, this means that you'll be able to remove them from their pit easier.
+• Type of peach: try to find the freestone variety if you can, this means that you'll be able to remove the peach pit easier.
 On the flip-side, clingstone peaches will literally cling to their pit, making them harder to cut, so try to avoid these.

-• When looking to pick ripe peaches, you want them to be slightly firm with a little give.
+• Picking a good peach: when looking to pick ripe peaches, you want them to be slightly firm with a little give (similar to an avocado).
 Too firm and they're under-ripe.
 You should also avoid ones with any soft spots.

 What is compote?